reuben-thomas/ip/docs/README.md

 ![KIPP Detonates](https://github.com/reuben-thomas/ip/blob/master/docs/images/Ui.png)

+> The star background from the James Webb Space Telescope was taken from their [Flickr page.](https://www.flickrcom/photos/nasawebbtelescope/52404135772/in/album-72177720301006030/), and is permitted for non-commercial use as per the guidelines [here](https://www.nasa.gov/nasa-brand-center/images-and-media/)
+> References to KIPP and image icons were taken from the comic [Absolute Zero](https://thefilmstage.com/read-christopher-nolan-penned-interstellar-prequel-comic-telling-dr-manns-story/)

 KIPP is a task manager assistant, accessible through a CLI or a GUI.
 KIPP is named after one of the robots from interstellar, set to detonate by Dr Mann in order to sabotage the Endurance mission.
 This assistant on the other hand, won't detonate anytime soon, trust me.